Continuation..

 to determine the extent to which it suffers from the disease of kronophobia.99

-Indeed, he sees the idea of eternal recurrence as diagnostic tool which
+Indeed, he sees the idea of eternal recurrence as a diagnostic tool which

 enables us to become aware of suffering from a disease, a morbid suffering